Categories for Questions

 How Are the 5 Love Languages and the 5 Languages of Appreciation Related?

 Many of you are familiar with The 5 Love Languages as described in Gary Chapman’s bestselling book have found them helpful in their personal relationships.
 Some may wonder if there is really any difference between the 5 Love Languages and the 5 Languages of Appreciation in the Workplace.
 While the languages discussed in both books are the same in name, the application and expression of the languages in the work environment are quite different than in personal relationships.
-First, you shouldn’t assume that your primary...
+First, you shouldn’t assume that your primary love language in personal relationships is the same as your most important language of appreciation...
 Continue reading...

 Published by